-People talk a lot about how Serbs are good hosts, how they like their guests, how they are welcoming and friendly, etc. But, do you know how to be a good guest?
+People talk a lot about how Serbs are good hosts.
+They like their guests, they are welcoming and friendly, etc. But do you know how to be a good guest?

 There are actually unwritten rules what we do as guests.
-Watch the video to learn what is expected from guests in Serbia and what are the most typical Serbian gifts we usually bring to our friends.
+There are usual gifts that are common for people of certain age and in different situations.
+In this video you’ll learn what’s expected from guests in Serbia and what are the most typical gifts we usually bring to our hosts.

 [transcript of the video about the typical Serbian gifts]